Gardiner Expressway: From completion to the present

 The former QEW segment was not upgraded to contemporary standards when it was downloaded to the city, with particular concern over the old steel guard rail median barrier separating eastbound and westbound traffic.
 The steel guard rail dividing opposing traffic from The East Mall underpass and the Grand Avenue overpass was replaced by an Ontario "tall-wall" concrete barrier in early 2007, although steel guard rail still remains between the collector and express lanes.
 The city also replaced the province's late 1960s-era truss light poles with shaded high mast lighting (similar to the lighting on the Don Valley Parkway) west of Kipling Avenue and east of Royal York Road, while a rehabilitation project for the railway underpass east of Park Lawn Avenue took place from 2014-15.

 The elevated section between the Don River and Leslie Street known as "Gardiner East", intended for connection to the cancelled Scarborough Expressway, was eventually demolished in 2001.
 Demolition was first proposed in 1990 by the Crombie Commission and the Lake Shore-Gardiner Task Force.
 The segment was in need of expensive repairs and a 1996 environmental assessment determined that it would cost $48 million to refurbish the Gardiner from the Don Valley Parkway to Leslie St., but only $34 million to tear it down.
 The final cost of the demolition was $39 million.
 In the wake of the demolition of Gardiner East, Lake Shore Boulevard has been revealed from the cover of the highway.
 Green boulevards have been implemented along the wide thoroughfare.
 Several supportive concrete pillars of the demolished elevated expressway remain standing as public art.
 Paved bicycle paths extend eastward for approximately two kilometres from the Martin Goodman Trail at Cherry Street to Coxwell Avenue.
 In 2002, a dual on-and-off ramp structure known as the Logan Avenue Ramp was completed just west of Carlaw Avenue, allowing Gardiner eastbound traffic to descend and merge with Lake Shore Boulevard as well as the opposite movement.

-In August 2021, the section connecting the Gardiner to Lake Shore Boulevard East east of the Don River was demolished.
+In October 2021, the section of the Gardiner east of the Don Valley Parkway ramps was demolished, including the Don River crossing and the Logan Avenue Ramp terminus at Lake Shore Boulevard East.
+Lake Shore Boulevard is being reconstructed east of the Don River and at Cherry Street.
 In conjunction with this, the eastbound on-ramp from Lake Shore at Jarvis was closed.
 Other traffic measures to guide on-ramp and off-ramp traffic at Jarvis were implemented.
 Eventually, the elevated section from Cherry Street to the Don Valley Parkway is to be rebuilt, with new connections to Lake Shore Boulevard.

-Lake Shore Boulevard is being reconstructed east of the Don River and at Cherry Street.
+In March 2024, the City initiated a three-year project to rebuild the section between Dufferin Street and Strachan Avenue.
+The road is narrowed to two lanes in each direction, and the eastbound on-ramp from Lake Shore Boulevard is closed for the duration.
+Construction will take a pause during the 2026 FIFA World Cup.